dband/directus_playground/README.md

 6. `npm test`

 **Troubleshooting**

-- If you are on Windows, you will need WSL
 - In WSL, the script might fail on line 108 of the setup.js script
   - `await exec('docker compose cp ../../app/build/. directus:/directus/extensions');`
   - Somehow it's not possible to copy the folder to the container if it is in a sub dir.
 Change the command to: `await exec('docker compose cp app/build/. directus:/directus/extensions');` and execute the script from the root dir of the project